PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/asset-management.md

 </pixel-art>

-If you asset came in a spritesheet grid, you can use a spritesheet editing tool like [Aesprite](https://www.aseprite.org) or [EZGif](https://ezgif.com/sprite-cutter).
+If you asset came in a spritesheet grid, you can use a spritesheet editing tool like [EZGif Spritesheet cutter](https://ezgif.com/sprite-cutter) to slice the spritesheet into rows.

 The engine does not currently support animations that come in a GIF format.
 To use a gif, [EZGif gif to spritesheet](https://ezgif.com/gif-to-sprite) can convert to a sprite strip.